Manuals and Tutorials

 This is the primary function of most qualitative data analysis software.

-Computer Assisted Qualitative Data Analysis Software package (CAQDAS), sometimes called QDAS (Qualitative Data Analysis Software) is mainly used to manage the qualitative data of a project.
-Quirkos is one such qualitative data analysis software tool, but they all have the same basic capabilites.
+Computer Assisted Qualitative Data Analysis Software (CAQDAS), sometimes called QDAS (Qualitative Data Analysis Software) is mainly used to manage the qualitative data of a project.
+Quirkos is one such qualitative data analysis software tool, but they all have the same basic capabilities.
 First a user imports their data into the programme: be it text, audio, pictures or video.
 The software stores and categorises the data sources so they can be easily accessed and cross-referenced.

 Secondly, the user will create a set of themes, topics or nodes, which represent the categories of interest to the researcher.
 For example these may be negative comments or discussion about a particular product or service.
 There are many different approaches to creating this ‘framework’ of codes which are used to categorise and analyse the text, this blog post article describes some of the methodology.
 Again, the role of the software is to allow the user to manage and sort these themes, and is able to ‘remember’ many more topics than a human user could at one time.
 The software will also allow the user to create a hierarchy of codes, which might have sub-categories, and allow grouping or searching for easier use.